10maurycy10/10maurycy10.github.io/content/projects/bad_thermal/index.md

 Covering the sensor except for a small aperture it turns it into a terrible 1 pixel thermal camera.
 Depending on the thermal mass of the sensor, it is just about be usable as a motion sensor.

 Commercial motion sensors and thermal cameras use a similar principle, but have a detector with much less thermal mass and with direct contact between the absorber and sensor.

 It also works as a half decent laser power meter, but with a 1k heater resistor running off 5 volts, it will max out at just 25 mW.
 This could be improved using a smaller value resistor for the heater, using 100 ohms would bring the max up to 250 mW.

 With a 50 ohm resistor attached to the sensor, it works as an RF power meter, but it is hard to get more then 20 dB of dynamic range from such a setup.
-On the plus side, it works DC to daylight (literally).
+On the plus side, it works from DC to daylight (literally).

 [^bandgap]: Technically some very exotic semiconductors like Mercury Cadmium Teluride also detect thermal infrared, but these need to be cooled to cryogenic temperatures to function.